CHAPTER 2 The Matriarchale Cultures of the Ancient World

 well-being and earthly happiness. « (Erich Fromm)

-Prehistorian, Ethnologist and country archeologist Harald Meller, Director of the State Museum for Prehistory Saxony-Anhalt in Halle at the Saale (Germany), initiator and director of the special exhibition, ›War – an archaeological search for clues‹ (Halle from November 6, 2015 to May 22, 2016) announced the result of his years of research on TV, in the 3sat science program ›Scobel‹ on November 12, 2015 with the words: »There were no wars in 98 percent of human history!« Surprisingly, the present guests, three other scientists, did not respond, did not discuss the sensational news.
-They stayed cool, untouched; showed whether interest, nor astonishment.
-They obviously remained unaffected.
-As if the idea of a world without war, without suffering, pain, misery, need, and all the terrible consequences of war are beyond their imagination and interest!
+Leading archaeologist Harald Meller of the State Museum for Prehistory in Halle (at Saale, Germany) was the initiator and director of a special exhibition: ›War – an Archaeological Search for Clues‹ (Halle 2015/2016).
+He announced the result of his years of research on public television (3sat science program ›Scobel‹ November 12, 2015) with these words: »There were no wars in 98 percent of human history!« Surprisingly, the present guests, three other scientists, did not respond and did not discuss the sensational news.
+They stayed cool, remained untouched; showed neither interest, nor astonishment about this information.
+They obviously were unaffected.
+As if the idea of a world without war, without suffering, pain, misery, need, and all the terrible consequences of war is beyond their imagination and interest!

 »Emotions are banned from all disciplines –